Encapsulation in PHP

 avoid unwanted changes

-Therefore, applications become more secure and stable.
+Next, it makes the applications more secure and robust.

 Real World Example of Encapsulation in PHP

-Instead, you use deposit or withdraw methods.
+For that, you have to deposit or withdraw methods.

 Getter and Setter Methods

-Getters read data.
+Getters are available to parse read data.

 Example: